Learn the craft of formulating a sermon and Bible class lesson

 For those who want to expand and test different avenues with this idea.
 If you want to aim for being an extemporaneous (sermon) speaker.

-Example: An outline can have B. 1. detailing the scripture about the resurrection appearance of Jesus appearing before Mary Magdalene.
-And subsequent facts related to the passage, you wished written down and shared.
-Then, in the following outline of B. 2. you can be spontaneous.
-It maybe hard, but with time, words will come (in relation to the theme) and you will become quicker on your feet.
-You can and should (also) think about idea's you want say for the spontaneous parts of the sermon.
+For this sermon style, should (also) think about idea's you want say for the spontaneous parts of the sermon.
 Such idea's will ferment in your head.
-In the thoughts your thinking about in the spontaneous part of the sermon, you can think about speaking... about how startled Marry must have been and over joyed, to think her friend and Master was before here...etc.
+Example: In the thoughts your thinking about (in the spontaneous part of the sermon), you can think about speaking... about how startled Mary must have been and over joyed, to think her friend and Master was before here...etc.

-It may be choppy at first, but when you practice a sermon at least 3 times and let the extemporaneous thoughts sit in your head, the idea's thought out will develop and come together.
+Extemporaneous sermons may be choppy at first, but when you practice a sermon at least 3 times and let the extemporaneous thoughts sit in your head, the idea's thought out will develop and come together.
 You'll find with multiple deliveries that extemporaneous sermons can become polished and detailed, in it's delivery.
 When delivering the sermon to test it out, practice speaking the sermon at least 3 times.
 You will find the spontaneous parts will begin to develop, each time you deliver the sermon.

 Extemporaneous sermon outlines are an advanced sermon delivery format.
 The more a person is comfortable with article sermons and regular sermon outlines, the more they can test these waters and see how they interact with extemporaneous sermon outlines, (in delivery).